Network Visibility for Mergers and Acquisitions

-Mergers and acquisitions create many opportunities for organizations, but they are not without their challenges.
-One of these challenges is building a plan to merge the two computer networks.
-Intelligent NetFlow analysis can help with this effort.
+Mergers and acquisitions create opportunities for organizations but are not without their challenges.
+One of these challenges is building a plan to merge the two computers networks.
+Intelligent NetFlow analysis can help in this.

-One of the first steps in designing an effective migration plan is taking an inventory of the acquisition’s assets.
-By examining host records created by observing NetFlow, a single list of every host serving SMTP (email) can be resolved.
+One of the first steps in designing an effective migration is inventorying the acquistions assets.
+By examining host records created by observing NetFlow a single list of every host serving SMTP (email) can be resolved.

 That returns a list of every active SMTP observed on the network.

 Different networks use network applications differently.
-A histogram of NetFlow records can reveal what kind of impact moving those services will have on the network.
+A histogram of NetFlow records can reveal what the impact of moving those services will be on the network.

 Below is a snapshot of how the acquisition network is using the Internet links:

 This is a breakdown of internal application use:

 Columnar data can also be generated in short order.
 Here is short list of Internet applications being used.

 These reports can be tailored to reveal services provided to outside (Internet users), applications consumed and internal services.

 Prohibited services under the new policies can be resolved in short order.
 In the examples below the use of P2P, Dropbox and Tunnel (i.e. onion routing) can be observed.